 - ½ frozen lemon, zested

 - 2-1/2 cups (10 oz) all-purpose flour, sifted.
-I like using white whole wheat flower for a recipe like this that ahs more delicate flavorings.
+I like using white whole wheat flower for a recipe like this that has more delicate flavorings.

 - 3 teaspoons baking powder